Summer Seminars

 When in Athens, the Summer Seminars are based at the American School of Classical Studies at Athens.
 Roughly half of the program is spent in travel throughout Greece, and participants are housed in hotels.
 The program's commitment to presenting a detailed view of the seminar topic, and Greece's rich history, leads to long days and extensive walking in the hot Mediterranean summer.
 Participants should be prepared for a rigorous program of study.

 Seminar participants receive exclusive access to archaeological sites and storerooms inaccessible to others and enjoy presentations on ongoing excavations by preeminent scholars.
 Internationally known scholars of Greek history, art, and archaeology will participate as guest lecturers in both seminars.
 Students are expected to give on-site reports, which they will prepare in their home libraries before the program begins.
-Committed to presenting a comprehensive view of Greece's rich history and archaeology, these seminars involve long days and extensive walking, often over uneven terrain, in the hot Mediterranean summer, where many days over 30ºC can be expected.
+The program is designed to present a comprehensive view of Greece’s rich history and archaeology.
+Participants should expect long days at sites and museums, extensive walking on uneven and rocky terrain, and Mediterranean temperatures well above 30ºC/86ºF for extended periods without ready access to shade.
+Prospective applicants uncertain about their ability to participate in all program activities are encouraged to contact the ASCSA office for more information.

 In Athens travel is by walking or public transport (including the efficient metro system).
 On day trips and extended trips most travel is by private chartered bus with a licensed professional driver; island trips involve ferry rides.
 Lunch may be picnic style or at local eateries depending on the day’s schedule.
 Beach stops for swimming are scheduled whenever possible.
 Continental breakfasts are provided at the hotel every morning.
 Participants eat dinner on their own at local eateries within walking distance of the hotel.
 Dinner hour in Greece is typically later than in North America, with many people eating between 8-11pm.